mpayson/esri-partner-tools/README.md

 ## About

 Partners working with Esri and ArcGIS implement many common workflows.
-The [ArcGIS API for Python](https://developers.arcgis.com/python/) is an awesome automation library.
-This repo is meant to be a collection of POC scripts to automate some of these workflows.
-While much of the code is in Jupyter Notebooks, it can easily be ported to pure python to run on the server or as headless apps.
+This repo is meant to demonstrate tools and approaches to automate these workflows, from Jupyter Notebooks to simple applications.

 ## Prerequisites

 * Install the [ArcGIS API for Python](https://developers.arcgis.com/python/) ([instructions](https://developers.arcgis.com/python/guide/install-and-set-up/))
 * Access to [Jupyter Notebooks](http://jupyter.org/)

-## Contents
+## Python

+> Useful notebooks for Esri Partners built with the [ArcGIS API for Python](https://developers.arcgis.com/python/)

 * **[`partnerutils/`](/partnerutils) - Functions that I've found helpful**
   * [`cool_utils.py`](/partnerutils/cool_utils.py) - functions I want to remember and hopefully you will too!